ADAPAA/notesrepo/githubnotes.md

 Fetch all the files from central repo to local repo: git pull origin master
 Fetch from master branch
-Push the changes to central repo.
+Push the chang?es to central repo.
 Switch to the correct branch before pushing.
 Git push
 git push origin firstbranch
 Creates a branch named firstbranch at the remote central repo and pushes all the changes from local repo to first branch.